radhika-kanwar/Computer-Science-Quiz/README.md

 # Computer-Science-Quiz
-A quiz appliation created using HTML, CSS and JavaScript.
+A quiz application created using HTML, CSS and JavaScript.